Phase 3 — Security

 Dedicated machine with no personal data?
 The comparison above assumes personal data on the host — which is what makes the VM’s host boundary valuable.
 On a dedicated machine (no personal files, no external drives, no browser sessions), Docker isolation is actually the stronger choice: Docker closes read→exfiltrate for credentials while the VM protects an empty host. macOS VMs are weaker internally — no Docker means no agent sandboxing (the read→exfiltrate chain is open within the VM).
 For dedicated machines, use Docker isolation (simplest), Linux VMs (VM boundary + Docker inside), or the Pragmatic Single Agent if you value simplicity and full native OS access over Docker-level isolation.

 In plain terms: The pragmatic single agent is the simplest option — one agent, no Docker, full native OS access, with guard plugins as the safety net.
-Docker isolation gives you Docker-level internal isolation with a single gateway — the recommended approach for most deployments. macOS VM isolation gives the strongest host boundary at the cost of running a macOS VM, but with no Docker inside.
+Docker isolation gives you Docker-level internal isolation with a single gateway — the recommended approach for most deployments.
+On Windows, Docker isolation depends on Docker Desktop’s WSL2 backend; use a Linux VM if you need strict firewall-level egress allowlisting. macOS VM isolation gives the strongest host boundary at the cost of running a macOS VM, but with no Docker inside.
 Linux VM isolation combines both — VM host boundary and Docker sandbox inside — giving the strongest overall posture, at the cost of more moving parts and no native macOS tooling (Xcode, etc.) inside the VM.

 For adding macOS-native tooling (Xcode, iOS Simulator, macOS apps) via Lume VMs, see Phase 8: Computer Use .